svermeulen/nvim-lusc/README.md

 If you aren't familiar with Trio - then in short, Structured Concurrency makes asynchronous tasks an order of magnitude easier to manage.
 It achieves this by making the structure of code match the hierarchical structure of the async operations, which results in many benefits.
 For more details, you might check out the [trio docs](https://trio.readthedocs.io/en/stable/reference-core.html), or [these articles](https://gist.github.com/belm0/4c6d11f47ccd31a231cde04616d6bb22) (which lusc was based on)

 Note also that this is just the neovim integration of the [Lusc](https://github.com/svermeulen/lusc) library.
-Lusc can be used directly for pure Lua projects that exist outside of Neovim.
+[Lusc](https://github.com/svermeulen/lusc) can also be used directly for pure Lua projects that exist outside of Neovim.

 Installation
 ---